Default S3 method

 A numeric vector of weights for the prices in x (i.e., product weights), or something that can be coerced into one.
 The default is to give each price equal weight.
 This is evaluated in x for the data frame method.

-Order of the generalized-mean price index used to calculate the elemental price indexes: 0 for a geometric index (the default), 1 for an arithmetic index, or -1 for a harmonic index.
+A pair of numeric values.
+The first gives the order of the generalized-mean price index used to calculate the elementary price indexes, defaulting to a geometric index.
+The second gives the order of the generalized-mean price index used to aggregate the elementary price indexes, defaulting to an arithmetic index.
 Other values are possible; see gpindex::generalized_mean() for details.

 formula